docker/docs/config/daemon/index.md

 You can configure the Docker daemon to use a different directory, using the `data-root` configuration option.

-Since all the state of a Docker daemon is kept on this directory, make sure you use a dedicated directory for each daemon.
-If two daemons share the same directory, as an example using an NFS share, you might get errors that are difficult to troubleshoot.
+Since the state of a Docker daemon is kept on this directory, make sure you use a dedicated directory for each daemon.
+If two daemons share the same directory, for example, an NFS share, you are going to experience errors that are difficult to troubleshoot.

 ## Troubleshoot the daemon